 - Blend until smooth.
 (You'll still see flecks of green from the peppers, but it should mostly be smooth.)
 Leave to the side.

 - Toss the chips onto the pan.
 (You can also crush the chips using your fingers or a spoon to make the chips smaller)

 - After 2-3 minutes of warming the chips, carefully pour in the blended chilaquiles rojos sauce.

 - Stir the chilaquiles sauce and chips together lightly - you want some pieces to soak up the sauce, while others are nice and crispy still!

-- Put the chips and sauce onto a plate.
-Top with the chorizo and egg mixture.
+- Put the chips coated in red sauce onto a plate.

 - Sprinkle the coated chips with cotija cheese, red onion and cilantro.